My momma always said life is like a box of chocolates.

 Speaking of which, this movie is incredibly emotional.
 I almost cried three times during the duration of this movie, which is something rare for me to do.
 I almost never cry at movies, but this movie almost got me.
 Certain things happen like his best friend dying, and other instances that happen in Forrest’s life and they all make you feel sad too, because you do care about Forrest and the people around him.

 Forrest Gump is not just an amazing Tom Hanks movie, but it truly is a masterpiece of 1994.
+It contains wonderful writing and an emotional story.

 My Rating: A+